 - a shortage of audit staff with the requisite skills and experience;

-- local bodies entering more frequently into innovative transactions which require detailed examination by auditors, and capacity shortages in finance and other staff to deal with the volume and complexity of local government accounts; and
+- local bodies entering more frequently into innovative transactions which require detailed examination by auditors, and capacity shortages in finance and other staff to deal with the volume and complexity of local government accounts.

-None of these hurdles lend themselves to quick fixes.
-Unfortunately, there are no easy solutions which we or any other parties can simply action.
+The local audit system working together as a whole is the most effective way to drive the timely delivery of audits.
+It is important to recognise that any improvements will take time to materialise given the nature of retrospective audits and the significant number of delayed audits.
+There are no easy solutions which we or any other parties can simply action.
 The reality is that returning to a more predictable and stable position is going to take some time and will be a gradual process.
+Our e-bulletins provide updates on developments across the local audit system to seek to address the well-documented challenges.